 and wouldn't be possible in any case, if the River was up.

 track re-enters the bush at the start of the Second Gorge

 and climb/ sidles along some steep faces above the River.
 The terrain is uneven and rocky underfoot and

 Jacko Flat comes into view.
 The track drops gradually to the River and poles mark the route from here along the Flat.

 from Jack's Creek (unnamed on the Topo Map) up to the Hut.

 The Hut is in a grass clearing surrounded by small hardwoods, 20 metres from the River.
 Allow 4.5 - 5.5 hours

-The track passes through fairly open beech forest intially, and there are a
+It passes through fairly open beech forest initially, and there are a

 couple of riverbed sections further up.
-DOC have disked a route up one of the river channels on the first of these, and
+DOC have disked a route in one of the channels in the first of these,

 Allow around 2 - 2.5 hours to Top Crooked Hut from Jacko Flat Hut.